confluentinc/ksql/docs-md/app/materialized.md

 ![hard](../img/mv-hard.png){: style="width:90%;"}

 One way you might do this would be to capture the changelog of MySQL using the Debezium Kafka Connector.
 The changelog is stored in Kafka and processed by a stream processor.
-As the materialization updates, it's updated in Redis so that applications can look query the materializations.
+As the materialization updates, it's updated in Redis so that applications can query the materializations.
 This can work, but is there a better way?

 Why ksqlDB
 ----------